 For over 60 years, AAZV has played a role in nearly every wildlife medicine breakthrough to prevent diseases, enhance treatments and provide solutions.
 By establishing, promoting and administering The Wild Animal Health Fund, we are expanding our reputation to be the premier contributor of knowledge on zoo animals and wildlife.

 To view the AAZV Zoological Medicine and Wildlife Health Research Grants funded by the Wild Animal Health Fund, click HERE.
 For details and the application, click HERE.
-The Call for Applications is CLOSED.
-Next call will open in November 2018.
+The Call for Applications is OPEN.
+Submission deadline: January 15, 2019 11pm EST.

 Annual Conference Awards and Recognitions